Help us improve your experience.

 Do you have time for a two-minute survey?

-Software Installation and Upgrade Overview (Junos OS)
+Junos OS Installation and Upgrade Overview

-A Juniper Networks device is delivered with Junos OS preinstalled.
-As new features and software fixes become available, you must upgrade your software to use them.
+SUMMARY You receive a Juniper Networks device with the Junos® OS preinstalled.
+When you power on the device, it uses the installed software to start (boot).
+As new features and software fixes become available, you must upgrade your software for better user experience.
 Before the upgrade, back up the configuration files.
+Read this topic to understand what you’ll gain when you upgrade Junos OS.

 Note: